bakape/shamichan/README.md

 * Pass `NO_DEPS=1` before make command to not install dependencies with npm on each build
 * `make clean` removes files from the previous compilation
-* `make {test,test_no_race,test_docker}` run regular, without data race detection and Dockerized test suites, respectively
+* `make {test,test_no_race}` run regular test and tests without data race detection, respectively
-* To run server unit tests (unless Dockerized) add database creation rights to your PostgreSQL role
+* To run server unit tests add database creation rights to your PostgreSQL role